 We recognize that healthcare systems have unique objectives, constraints, and operating considerations that require them to invest their asset pools in a way that is significantly different from other institutional investors.
-In order to build a successful investment program, it is critical to fully understand the enterprise and how its varied pools—including endowments, pensions, insurance pools, working capital and board-designated funds—work together to support it.
+To build a successful investment program, it is critical to fully understand the enterprise and how its varied pools—including endowments, pensions, insurance pools, working capital, and board-designated funds—work together to support it.

-We start every relationship with a complete enterprise review to assess what drives the institution and understand the system’s ability to assume equity and illiquidity risk within each capital pool and the overall investment portfolio.
-We then work on each client’s behalf to build and manage a customized portfolio that is designed to best meet their objectives.
+We start every relationship with a complete enterprise review to assess what drives the institution and understand the system’s ability to assume equity and illiquidity risk.
+We then build and manage a customized portfolio that is designed to best meet each client’s objectives.

-Our specialized expertise includes diverse areas of investing such as private investments and impact investing.
-Combined with our knowledge of enterprise issues specific to healthcare organizations, we are able to help create investment programs customized to meet the specific values and objectives of each healthcare organization we serve.
+With deep expertise in alternative assets, impact investing, and governance, we bring the needed resources to bear and deliver the portfolio that’s right for each client.
+Combined with our knowledge of enterprise issues specific to healthcare organizations, we help create customized investment programs to meet the specific values and objectives of the healthcare organizations we serve.

 Our Latest Insights

 Economic, market, and healthcare circumstances have been extraordinary over the last six months.
 However, attractive opportunities exist in some pockets of tech, relatively cheap public equities, and even in credit less supported by central bank activity.
 Additionally, the importance of investing in social equity has been brought into sharp relief by this crisis.

 Do investors stand to gain more from a Trump victory or a Biden win in November’s US general election?
 Presidents often have a mix of market-friendly and market-unfriendly policies.
 Mitigating factors, such as a divided government, can offset market concerns or enthusiasm relating to one specific candidate’s policies.
 Investors should not tweak portfolios based on election prognostication.